Our Staff & Offices

 Phone: 360.678.6084

-Smiling woman in front of waterfall.
+Woman in front of a waterfall.

-Carol Castellano, Program Coordinator
+Carol Castellano, Programs & Volunteer Coordinator

 Carol Castellano has been with the Reserve since 2012.
 During that time, she has managed office functions including providing administrative duties and bookkeeping for the Trust Board.
 Her position also welcomes visitors to the Reserve, providing publications, maps and other collaterals such as Junior Ranger Books.
 She provides logistical support for interpretive programs, manages the financials of the Ebey's Forever Grant program, and serves as the Volunteer Coordinator for the Volunteer-In-Parks program.